Washington vs. Cal NCAA Football Odds, Plays and Insights | September 25, 2021

 Cal Stats and Trends

-- The Golden Bears have been underdogs by 7.5 points or more once this season and covered the spread.
+- The Golden Bears have been underdogs by 7.5 points or more once this year and covered the spread.

-- Cal's games this season have hit the over on two of three set point totals (66.7%).
+- Cal's games this season have gone over the total in two out of three opportunities (66.7%).

-- When Cal records more than 15.7 points, it is 1-2 against the spread and 1-2 overall.
+- Cal is 1-2 against the spread and 1-2 overall when the team notches more than 15.7 points.

 - The Golden Bears have two giveaways this season, while the Huskies have three takeaways .